1000

 In fact, our Eyewitness News investigation is uncovering disturbing safety issues at a TIMCO in Greensboro.
 United Airlines, Delta Airlines, Fed Ex and America West all outsourced maintenance work to TIMCO.

-pictures of a panel above the wing that flew off a United Airlines Boeing 757 on a flight leaving TIMCO.
+A source showed us pictures of a panel above the wing that flew off a United Airlines Boeing 757 on a flight leaving TIMCO.

 The source says workers at TIMCO forgot to screw in panels during a maintenance overhaul.
 Another United plane a wide-body Boeing 767 also had serious safety problems after it left TIMCO, according to our source and documents obtained by Eyewitness News.